MonaxGT/awesome-R-cyber-security/README.md

 - [httr](https://github.com/r-lib/httr) - The aim of httr is to provide a wrapper for the curl package, customised to the demands of modern web APIs.

+- [rgeolocate](https://github.com/Ironholds/rgeolocate) - IP geolocation is a powerful tool to have if you're dealing with web data, and there are a couple of R packages that provide access to specific services, such as the legacy rgeoip package or Bob Rudis's ipapi.
+They're all spread about and have diffing interfaces, styles and requirements.
+(MaxMind)

 ## [Contributing](contributing.md)
 Your contributions are always welcome!